Key Facts

 - Vitamins and Minerals (A, C, Calcium, Iron): This amount is the percent (%) Daily Value for vitamin A, vitamin C, calcium, and iron you are getting from a serving of this product.
 Other vitamins and minerals may be included in this section.

-Other nutrients, such as polyunsaturated or monounsaturated fat and other vitamins and minerals, can also be put on the Nutrition Facts label if the company that makes the food wants them listed.
+Other nutrients, such as polyunsaturated or monounsaturated fat and other vitamins and minerals, may also be on the Nutrition Facts label if the company that makes the food wants them listed.

 Ingredients are often listed either underneath or nearby the Nutrition Facts label on a product.
 The ingredients are listed by weight, meaning that the first ingredient listed is the one that is found in the highest quantity in that product.
 When you’re checking to see if a product is made from whole grains, you want to make sure that the word “whole” or the type of whole grain (such as oats or quinoa) is listed as the first ingredient.
-Sometimes for marketing purposes a company will list that a product “contains whole grains” but when you look at the ingredient list it is actually not the first ingredient.
+Sometimes for marketing purposes, a company will list that a product “contains whole grains” but when you look at the ingredient list it is actually much further down the list.

 What should I look for on the Nutrition Facts label?